skrticshayne/PyRosettaDDGfolding/README.md

 # Notes
 This script can easily be adapted for Mutagenesis Runs by adding all 20 AA in the Array of Variant AA's

+# Test Files
+Includes a PDB and a Mutation to ensure program runs.